TheBondReturns/VSP2023/README.md

 # VSP2023

-All my work as a VSP at Raman Research Institute, summer 2023.
+VSP at Raman Research Institute, summer 2023.

 - Worked on two majors projects in the span, the SKA-LOW (150-350MHz) range Log Periodic Dipole Antenna (LPDA) interferometry array, and the Analog + Digital backend for a RedPitaya module for conducting wideband Horn observations for 21cm Galactic Hydrogen emissions.